Electric Vehicle Roadmap - Goal 4

 The County is evaluating multiple options to encourage and/or require the installation of charging infrastructure in multi-family and commercial properties, including implementing shared parking facilities and evaluating options for Building Code amendments to require new construction and incentivize retrofits to install EV charging infrastructure.

 - The County was one of the first jurisdictions in the region recognized by the State as having a streamlined EV charger permitting process consistent with Assembly Bill 1236 (2015).
-Other jurisdictions recognized in the region include the cities of Escondido, Del Mar, and National City.
+See other jurisdictions in the region that have been recognized as streamlined here.